 There are a number of variables to consider when choosing the switching frequency, as there are considerable effects on the upper-MOSFET loss calculation.
-These effects are outlined in MOSFETs, and they establish the upper limit for the switching frequency.
-The lower limit is established by the requirement for fast transient response and small outputvoltage ripple as outlined in Output Filter Design.
+These effects are outlined in "MOSFETs" on page 27, and they establish the upper limit for the switching frequency.
+The lower limit is established by the requirement for fast transient response and small output-voltage ripple as outlined in "Output Filter Design" on page 30.
 Choose the lowest switching frequency that allows the regulator to meet the transient-response requirements.

-Switching frequency is determined by the selection of the frequency-setting resistor, R_T (see the figures labelled Typical Application on pages 4, 5, 6 and 7).
-Equation 40 is provided to assist in selecting the correct value for R_T .
+Switching frequency is determined by the selection of the frequency-setting resistor, $R_T$ (see the figures labelled Typical Applications on pages 4, 5, 6, and 7).
+Equation 39 is provided to assist in selecting the correct value for $R_T$ .

-$$R{T} = \frac{2.5 \times 10^{10}}{F{SW}} - 600$$ (EQ.
-40)
+$$R{T} = \frac{2.5 \times 10^{10}}{F{S}}$$ (EQ.
+39)